octobercms/docs/cms-pages.md

 <a name="url-syntax"></a>
 ### URL syntax

 The page URL is defined with the **url** configuration parameter.
-URLs should start with the forward slash character and can contain parameters.
+URLs should start with the forward slash character, and can contain parameters.
 URLs without parameters are fixed and strict.
-In the following example the page URL is `/blog`.
+In the following example, the page URL is `/blog`.

     url = "/blog"